bevy-cheatbook/bevy-cheatbook/src/introduction.md

 ## Maintenance

-This version of the book is for Bevy release 0.4.
+This version of the book is for Bevy release 0.5.

-The cheatsheet also has a version for bevy git.
-An attempt is made to keep it reasonably up-to-date.
+You may also access [the `next` branch](https://bevy-cheatbook.github.io/next/).
+It contains any WIP efforts to cover newer developments in Bevy's main git branch, in preparation for the next release.

 ## License